My Continuing Journey with the Feldenkrais Method

 and the small muscles do the small work.

 MC: This is what instrument musicians are always striving to do so our hands and arms can feel supple, sensitive, and responsive, but strong at the same time..
-Feldenkrais said that it should be as easy and gentle to life your leg, arm, head as it is to lift a finger.
+Feldenkrais said that it should be as easy and gentle to lift your leg, arm, or head as it is to lift a finger.
 But only when the big muscles are fully employed.

 Balance/Counter Balance